Why You Should Pass on the Golden Triangle Tour in Thailand

 Why This Temple is the highlight of Golden Triangle Tour in Thailand

 At the time I didn’t know how to feel about this last point.
-From what I had seen in pictures, this place was a pristine shrine.
-What I didn’t realize is what this is a shrine for.
-Around the grounds, there are decorations of shrunken heads to Predator coming out of the earth.
-Everything was some sort of homage to science-fiction with the mural inside of the shrine taking the proverbial slice of the weird cake.
+From what I had seen in pictures, this place looked like a pristine shrine.
+What I didn’t realize was what the shrine was actually celebrating.
+Around the grounds were decorations ranging from shrunken heads to a full-on Predator bursting out of the earth.
+Everything was some sort of homage to science fiction, with the mural inside the shrine taking the proverbial slice of the weird cake.

 I wasn’t able to take pictures inside but have a look here –> TURBO ODD PICTURES OF WAT RONG KHUN MURAL